tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 ## How humans developed consciousness

-Csikszentmihalyi doesn't spend much time on how consciousness formed (at least not in *Flow*), and his writing about consciousness is more speculative than evidence-based (due to the nature of the topic), but he does briefly touch on it.
+Csikszentmihalyi doesn't spend much time on how consciousness is formed (at least not in *Flow*), and his writing about consciousness is more speculative than evidence-based (due to the nature of the topic), but he does briefly touch on it.
 He says consciousness likely formed due to the following:

 * the "biological evolution of the central nervous system"
 * "the development of culture &mdash; of languages, belief systems, technologies"